-Version Date published Revision notes 1.2 8 January 2025 Inclusion of note that pre-travel MPXV testing in asymptomatic persons is not recommended.
+Version Date published Revision notes 1.3 26 June 2025 Removal of ICEG advice for environmental cleaning after specimen collection, to align with the Mpox - CDNA National Guidelines for Public Health Units .
+1.2 8 January 2025 Inclusion of note that pre-travel MPXV testing in asymptomatic persons is not recommended.
 Updating reference to the Mpox - CDNA National Guidelines for Public Health Units for personal protection management in a healthcare setting 1.1 9 October 2024 All references to 'Monkeypox' disease amended to 'mpox'.
-All references to 'Monkeypox virus' amended to 'MPXV' Updates to guidance to ensure recommendations remain up to date to current clinical laboratory knowledge. ensure alignment with the Monkeypox virus infection - CDNA National Guidelines for Public Health Units. • Updating important information to include when referring specimens to a laboratory for mpox testing.
+All references to 'Monkeypox virus' amended to 'MPXV' Updates to guidance to ensure recommendations remain up to date to current clinical laboratory knowledge. ensure alignment with the Monkeypox virus infection - CDNA National Guidelines for Public Health Units.
+Updating important information to include when referring specimens to a laboratory for mpox testing.
 1.0 27 July 2022 Initial document.